smith-chem-wisc/StefanPaper/CalibrationPaper.md

 ## Digestion Compounds

-Trypsin is in itself a peptide, and compounds are seen throughout the measurements.
+Trypsin is in itself a peptide, and high-sensitivity trypsin peaks can be observed.

 ## Software Lock Mass